Michelle F. Moseley Counseling

 • At least one person coping with crippling moments of anxiety.

-• At least one person dealing with the impacts of depression, possibly even considering ending their life.
+• At least one person who is dealing with the impacts of depression, possibly even considering ending their life.

-• At least one person struggling with some type of addiction-driven behavior.
+• At least one person who is struggling with some type of addiction-driven behavior.

 • At least one person who is impacted by their own or another’s chronic mental health diagnosis.